• Skip to primary navigation

 Before trying the cup, you should read the User Guide and consult with your healthcare provider if you have any questions regarding your gynecological health.
 I’d also recommend using the cup at home before traveling with it.
 At the very least, I’d try inserting it so you’ll be confident when doing this during your trip.

 The DivaCup Consumer Care Team is also available to answer questions and concerns.
 They can be reached at support@divacup.com, 1-866-44-3482 or via their social media networks.
-This team is super helpful to customers and are experienced being on the phone with women for insertion and removal.
+This team is super helpful to customers and is experienced in being on the phone with women for insertion and removal.

 At least twice a day (every 10-12 hours), you should remove the cup and rinse it well with warm water and the DivaWash before reinserting it.
 Since the average monthly flow is 1-2 ounces and The DivaCup holds more than one ounce, most women find the cup is less than half full when they remove it.